 - Engaging – Behaving like a native app

-To hit all of these points, a Progressive Web App must have the following capabilities:
+To hit all of these points, a Progressive Web App (on WordPress and otherwise) must have the following capabilities:

 - Work offline or on poor network conditions